irskep/irskep.github.com/content/pages/pyglettutorial.md

             img=resources.asteroid_image, x=asteroid_x, y=asteroid_y,
             batch=batch)

+And update the place where it's called:

+    :::python
     asteroids = load.asteroids(3, player_ship.position, main_batch)

-Now you can replace those five lines of draw() calls with just one:
+Now you can replace those five lines of `draw()` calls with just one:

     :::python
     main_batch.draw()

-Now when you run asteroids.py, it should look exactly the same.
+Now when you run `asteroids.py`, it should look exactly the same.

 ### Displaying little ship icons

 To show how many lives the player has left, we'll need to draw a little row of icons in the upper right corner of the screen.
-Since we'll be making more than one using the same template, let's create a function called player_lives() in the load module to generate them.
+Since we'll be making more than one using the same template, let's create a function called `player_lives()` in the `load` module to generate them.

 The icons should look the same as the player's ship.
 We could create a scaled version using an image editor, or we could just let pyglet do the scaling.
 I don't know about you, but I prefer the option that requires less work.

 The function for creating the icons is almost exactly the same as the one for creating asteroids.
 For each icon we just create a sprite, give it a position and scale, and append it to the return list.